adam-p/yesterday-i-learned/random.md

 1. (Naming) [Safari won't handle `css.gz` or `js.gz`.][stackoverflow 3]
 1. An "heir presumptive" is different from an "heir apparent" in that the presumptive can be displaced by someone who is born later in higher priority (?).
 An example would be if the Queen's parents had another younger son.
 1. [Euthanasia is neither a natural nor unnatural cause of death][wikipedia 5].
-1. Understeer: the front wheels are fully turned, but the car is still going forward.
-1. Oversteer: the front wheels are turning fine, but the back is steering too much.
 1. Press `shift+delete` over any autosuggestion item in Chrome to [delete it][reddit].
 1. Fake cheeses are orange because [it was once the trait that healthy cows make carotene-rich milk][onebigfluke].
 (The article itself is also interesting.)
 1. [To send a message to Bob, encrypt a message using Bob's public key.
 Bob's private key can decrypt the message.
 Because only Bob has Bob's private key, only Bob will receive the message.][wikipedia 6]